Privacy Policy

 - Account: your email (for email sign-in) or an Apple-provided identifier (Sign in with Apple).
 Used only to authenticate and sync.

 - Your content: people you add, the things you want to bring up, notes, reminders, and attachments.
-Private items are visible only to you.
-Shared items are visible only to the specific person you shared a space with.
+Items about a person you haven't connected with are visible only to you.
+Once you connect with someone, the items you've each written about each other are visible to both of you — and only to the two of you.
+Items you capture to a group are visible to that group's members only.

 - Contacts: if you grant access, contacts are read on your device to help you add people quickly.
 We do not upload your contacts.
 When you explicitly add an email or phone number for someone, only an irreversible hash of that single value is sent — never the raw value.
 See "Contact matching" below.